Skip to content

 Good ID practice:

-• use integers;
+• use strings or non-negative integers;

 • keep IDs unique within one collection;